Capital Letters - Common Core Lesson

 First word of a sentence — Always start a sentence with a capital letter.

-Example:the cat is sleeping.
+Example:the cat is sleeping.→The cat is sleeping. -

 Names and places — Capitalize people, cities, countries, and place names.

-Example:mohamed lives in rabat.
+Example:mohamed lives in rabat.→Mohamed lives in Rabat. -

 The pronoun

-as a capital when you mean yourself.
+I— Always writeIas a capital when you mean yourself.

-Example:i have a book.
+Example:i have a book.→I have a book. -

 Days, months and holidays — Capitalize

-→We meet on Tuesday in March.
+Example:we meet on tuesday in march.→We meet on Tuesday in March. -

 Titles — Capitalize important words in titles (books, songs, movies).

-Example:i like the book "my first lesson".
+Example:i like the book "my first lesson".→I like the book "My First Lesson". -

 Acronyms and initials — Capitalize every letter:

-→He works at UNESCO.
+Example:he works at unesco.→He works at UNESCO.

 Short helpful tips